unfurling.net

 A podcast of a conversation with Sam Peczek from Spilt Milk Magazine was recorded in August 2010.

-A regular reader with Heads & Tales, performing in October 2010 at Sladers Yard, Bridport, in March 2010 at Ruskin Mill, Nailsworth and since 2006 at various venues in Bristol, including The Cube, Alma Tavern Theatre, Bristol Old Vic and the crypt at St-John-In-The-Wall.
+Pauline Masurel was a regular reader with Heads & Tales, performing in October 2010 at Sladers Yard, Bridport, in March 2010 at Ruskin Mill, Nailsworth and since 2006 at various venues in Bristol, including The Cube, Alma Tavern Theatre, Bristol Old Vic and the crypt at St-John-In-The-Wall.

 Heads and Tales